moirai2/moirai2/README.md

     helloworld.txt-->|charcount|id2[12 helloworld.txt]
 ```

-An [output file](example/text/charcount), a [log file](example/log/e202205171203279pKn.txt) and a metadata [triple file](example/db/charcount.txt) (subject=filepath to hello world text file, predicate=count, object=1) will be created.
-Chain of commands can be connected by linking in/out triples like example above.
+An [output file](example/text/charcount), a [log file](example/log/e202205171203279pKn.txt) and a metadata [DAG file](example/db/charcount.txt) (subject=filepath to hello world text file, predicate=count, object=1) will be created.
+Chain of commands can be connected by linking in/out SPOs like example above.
 This is how moirai2.pl handles a scientific workflow.
-Processes are loosely linked by triples which gives flexibility to a workflow, since a triple can be edited by user directly (text edit), or through web interface (php or flask), or through moirai computation (daemon).
+Processes are loosely linked by SPOs which gives flexibility to a workflow, since a SPO can be edited by user directly (text edit), or through web interface (php or flask), or through moirai computation (daemon).

 ## Structure
 ```